Siege (comics): Publication aftermath

 The end of the story was described as what would be the start of a new "Heroic Age" in the Marvel Universe.

-The final tie-in issues of the four Avengers titles, Mighty Avengers #36, New Avengers #64, Dark Avengers #16 and Avengers: The Initiative #35 were the last ones of those series, along with a New Avengers: Finale one-shot, with illustrations by Bryan Hitch.
+The final tie-in issues of the four Avengers titles, The Mighty Avengers #36, New Avengers #64, Dark Avengers #16 and Avengers: The Initiative #35 were the last ones of those series, along with a New Avengers: Finale one-shot, with illustrations by Bryan Hitch.

 In June 2010 Marvel published Avengers Prime: Siege Aftermath.
 This five-part series focused on Thor, Iron Man, and Captain America and bridged the gap between "Siege" and "Heroic Age".

 Though not badged as an aftermath series, a limited series starting in May 2010 examined the fall of Norman Osborn and effects upon his son Harry Osborn.
 The series was titled Amazing Spider-Man Presents: American Son.

 Plot

-The storyline opens with Norman Osborn calling a meeting of the super-villain Cabal, consisting of Doctor Doom, the Hood, Taskmaster, and Loki, to discuss Asgard (the home of the Norse gods), which is now hovering above Broxton, Oklahoma, and the last holdout in Osborn's consolidation of power.
+The storyline opens with Norman Osborn calling a meeting of the Cabal, consisting of Doctor Doom, the Hood, Taskmaster, and Loki, to discuss Asgard (the home of the Norse gods), which is now hovering above Broxton, Oklahoma, and the last holdout in Osborn's consolidation of power.

 A rift develops between Doom and Osborn, creating mayhem that appears to break up the group.
 Later, under his pretense of respectability, Osborn attempts in vain to secure permission from the President of the United States to invade Asgard, claiming it poses a national security threat.
 On Loki's advice, Osborn manipulates Volstagg into battling the U-Foes, causing an explosion that kills everyone in the Soldier Field football stadium.
-This gives Osborn the justification to lay siege on Asgard with military troops as well as with the Dark Avengers — his team of supervillains posing as superheroes and with loyalists planted amid the various 50-State Initiative teams of heroes.
+This gives Osborn the justification to lay siege on Asgard with military troops and the Dark Avengers — his team of supervillains posing as superheroes and with loyalists planted amid the various 50-State Initiative teams of heroes.

 Osborn's aide-de-camp, Victoria Hand, suggests unsuccessfully that Osborn seek therapy for his instability.
 Shortly thereafter, the President realizes that Osborn is unstable and orders Hand to produce him.

 What If?

 The non-canon series "What If..." features an alternate universe version of the story, "What if Osborn won the Siege of Asgard", in issue #200.
 Ares gives in to his intuition before the Siege of Asgard, attacking Osborn in his own office after realizing Osborn lied to him.
 Sentry murders Ares on the spot allowing him to rest up between battles and head into battle fully powered.
 In turn, this leads to him being able to kill Thor as well as Captain America.
 Most of the heroes present are subsequently slaughtered by the Dark Avengers.
 Doom devises a fresh plan of attack after teleporting Emma Frost and himself away from the conflict.
-Emma will scan the Dark Avengers as part of the new plan to learn the truth about Lindy's death.
+Emma will scan the Dark Avengers as part of the new plan to learn the truth about the death of Lindy, the Sentry's wife.